-In the current climate of nursing education, the National League for Nursing published Outcomes and Competencies for graduates of Practical/Vocational, Associate degree, Baccalaureate, Masters, Practice Doctorate, and Research Doctorate Programs in Nursing, 2010.
-The focus today is on four broad program outcomes for nurses that of use of knowledge to enhance human flourishing, sound judgment, professional identity and have a spirit of inquiry.
-Refer to www.nln.org for the NLN design includes general education courses in the physical, social and behavioral sciences, art, and humanities and established nursing concepts and interventions (nursing science).
+In order to support the philosophy and outcomes of the Nursing Program, the broad-based curriculum design includes general education courses in the physical, social and behavioral sciences, art, and humanities and established nursing concepts and interventions (nursing science).
 This mix provides the framework and means for the acquisition of knowledge and skills for nursing practice competencies in the three major interrelated roles of Associate Degree nursing practice.
 In addition, the inclusion of general education courses promotes and supports the acquisition of a quality education and intellectual achievement in a community of scholars, prepares students to be responsible citizens and promotes a knowledge of global issues.